UK English Slang: 18 Essential Slang Words for English Learners

 “Bloody British English is bloody confusing!
 Bloody hell!
 Why do they have so much bloody slang?”

-When you feel confident, you could always try some of your new words out on a real Brit (either in person or on websites such as italki).
+When you feel confident, you could always try some of your new words out on a real Brit (either in person or on the italki website).

 I guarantee they will be chuffed with your efforts!